rpabotsworld/awesome-rpa/README.md

  - [UiPath Dockerized Robot & CI/CD pipelines](https://github.com/AndreiBarbuOz/dockerized-robot)
  - [Microsoft Power Platform Connectors](https://github.com/microsoft/PowerPlatformConnectors) - Microsoft Power Platform Connectors open source repository
  - [Robotic Process Automation with Automation Anywhere](https://github.com/PacktPublishing/Robotic-Process-Automation-with-Automation-Anywhere) - This is the code repository for Robotic Process Automation with Automation Anywhere, published by Packt.
+ - [RPA Framework by Robocorp](https://github.com/robocorp/rpaframework)- RPA Framework is a collection of open-source libraries and tools for Robotic Process Automation (RPA), and it is designed to be used with both Robot Framework and Python.
+ - []